Euro20179/statcalc/README.md

 # Stat

-Stat is a commandline utility that calculates statistical information about a number set
+Stat is a commandline utility that calculates statistical information about a set of numbers

 # Usage

 numbers MUST be separated by a space

-echo numbers... | stat actions...
+echo numbers... | stat [options...] actions...

 * numbers must be passed in throgh stdin
 * actions can be:
     * mean
     * mode
     * max
+    * min
     * sum
+    * sortmin
+    * sortmax